lenknerd/MediaSafe/README.md

 1. Either filename doesn't exist at all, or same name but different path and md5sum Transfer it across, treat it as new.

-## Client Installation
+## Installation

+Both client and server rely on Ruby.
+I have the server on an Ubuntu OS, though it doesn't have to be, and I have both Windows and Linux clients.

-The installation relies on Ruby and the [rest-client](https://github.com/rest-client/rest-client) Ruby gem.
+The client relies on the , where

 ### Windows Client